Welcome Pickups lands €3.3M funding to offer ‘in-destination’ travel services

 To that end, Welcome Pickups says that in 2018 the company serviced over 400,000 travellers in 32 destinations.
 It estimates that it will welcome over 1 million travellers in 2019, and says it now employs a team of 60 people, mainly in Athens and Barcelona.

-Meanwhile, the Greek startup will use the new funding to expand its product offerings, strengthen the core team and increase the Welcome Pickups

-destination network.
-This will include adding more travel industry partners, such as cruise lines and airlines, and also enhance customer experience with a
+Meanwhile, the Greek startup will use the new funding to expand its product offerings, strengthen the core team and increase the Welcome Pickups destination network.
+This will include adding more travel industry partners, such as cruise lines and airlines, and also enhance customer experience with a traveller app.